merenlab/merenlab.org/_posts/anvio/2019-10-18-visualizing-coverages.md

 This command will give you the same inspect page that we saw before, but allows you to skip going through the interactive interface.

-So anvi-inspect offers direct access to inspection page and solves some of the problems associated with having to go through the main display when we know which splits we are interested in working.
+So anvi-inspect offers direct access to inspection page and solves some of the problems associated with having to go through the main display when we know which splits we are interested in working with.
 But over time we reached to another realization: while inspect page is great for interactive visualization with access to all the genes and functions, exporting these coverage plots for publications or presentations are very difficult.
 One could take screen shots of the inspect page, but that's not a very elegant solution, nor is it reproducible.
 And it's even less ideal if you have a lot of samples.

 The next program solves that issue.